bao-project/bao-ci/README.md

 # Bao CI utilities

-This repository aims at centralizing the artefacts used for continous integration across all other repositories in the Bao Project.
+This repository aims at centralizing the artifacts used for continuous integration across all other repositories in the Bao Project.
 Its main goal is to provide a consistent framework for running the code quality checks and tests both in a developer's local machine, as well in a remote CI pipeline, in a